openservicemesh/osm/docs/content/docs/tasks_usage/metrics.md

 ### BYO Prometheus

-The following section will document the additional steps needed to allow an already running prometheus instance to poll the endpoints of an OSM mesh.
+The following section will document the additional steps needed to allow an already running Prometheus instance to poll the endpoints of an OSM mesh.

 #### List of Prerequisites for BYO Prometheus